Bit-Quill/aws-mysql-jdbc/src/demo/java/customplugins/README.md

     }
   }
 }
 ```

 ## FAQ

-- Why does `IConnectionPlugin#execute(Class, String, Callable)` accepts the invoked method and the
+- Why does `IConnectionPlugin#execute(Class, String, Callable)` accept the invoked method and the
   Java class calling this method instead of the actual object?
     - The `execute` method accepts the invocation class and the method call, such as
       `execute(ResultSet.class, "getString", () -> rs.getString(1))` because the Java class and the
       method name already provides enough details about the invoked method.
 Not passing the actual
-  object prevents modification on the object,and avoids side effects when executing SQL functions in
+      object prevents modification on the object,and avoids side effects when executing SQL
-  connection plugins.
+      functions in connection plugins.

-## Running the Sample Code